 Littauer sends each website owner a document outlining the problems of the website and a screencast of him reviewing the site.

-Organized by The User Is Drunk's Richard Littauer and entrepreneur and developer Scotty Allen, The User Is Your Mom employs Allen's mom to review your website.
+Organized by The User Is Drunk's Richard Littauer and entrepreneur and developer Scotty Allen, The User Is My Mom employs Allen's actual mom to review your website.

 While it may sound a little silly, the review is designed to uncover barriers and distractions that well-seasoned web users are often blind to.